 What is the minimum wage in Minnesota?

-For businesses with younger employees, there are some additional minimum wage rules:
+For businesses with younger employees, there are some additional Minnesota labor laws that apply:

-It’s important to note that tipped employees are not exempt from the minimum wage, which is unlike the practice in many other states.
+It’s important to note that tipped employees are not exempt from the minimum wage in Minnesota, which is unlike the practice in many other states.
 Instead, state law dictates that employees must be paid at least the minimum wage per hour, plus any tips they might earn.

-A state law requires Minnesota’s minimum wage to be based on economic conditions with potential increases made on January 1 of each year.
-In August 2018, officials announced that on January 1, 2019, the minimum wage in Minnesota will increase to $8.04 an hour for small employers and $9.86 an hour for large employers.
+State law requires Minnesota’s minimum wage increase to be based on economic conditions with potential increases made on January 1 of each year.
+In December 2019, officials announced that on January 1, 2020, the minimum wage in Minnesota will increase to $8.15 an hour for small employers and $10 an hour for large employers.
 Since the Minnesota state minimum wage is adjusted each year for inflation, it is possible that Minnesota raises the minimum wage in 2021.

 Here’s the minimum wage increase schedule for Minneapolis: